benomac/shopping/shopping/README.md

 ### Entering items to buy:- ###

-When prompeted enter all items as one string, anything not in the prices Map will be treated as an invalid item.
+When prompeted enter all items as one string, for example, `aabaca`.
+Anything not in the prices Map will be treated as an invalid item.

 Thanks for taking the time to have a look.